BaderLab/GSEA_vs_fGSEA/docs/04-Run_gsea_in_R.md

 contents = readLines(tc)
 close(tc)

-#get the gmt that has all the pathways and does not include terms inferred from electronic annotations(IEA)
+#get the gmt that has all the pathways and does not include terms
+# inferred from electronic annotations(IEA)
-#start with gmt file that has pathways only
+#start with gmt file that has pathways only and GO Biological Process only.
 rx = gregexpr("(?<=<a href=\")(.*.GOBP_AllPathways_no_GO_iea.*.)(.gmt)(?=\">)",
   contents, perl = TRUE)
 gmt_file = unlist(regmatches(contents, rx))